reflectoring/reflectoring.github.io/_posts/2019-06-28-spring-boot-gradle-multi-module.md

 In this tutorial, we've seen how to split up a Spring Boot application into multiple Gradle modules with the help of the Spring Dependency Plugin for Gradle.
-We can follow this approach to split an application up along technical layers like in the [example application on github](https://github.com/thombergs/clean-architecture-example), or along [functional boundaries](/testing-verticals-and-layers-spring-boot/), or both.
+We can follow this approach to split an application up along technical layers like in the [example application on GitHub](https://github.com/thombergs/clean-architecture-example), or along [functional boundaries](/testing-verticals-and-layers-spring-boot/), or both.

 A very similar approach can be used with Maven.

-If you'd like another perspective on the topic, there's also a [Spring guide](https://spring.io/guides/gs/multi-module/) on creating a multi module Spring Boot application that talks about different aspects.
+If you'd like another perspective on the topic, there's also a [Spring guide](https://spring.io/guides/gs/multi-module/) on creating a multi-module Spring Boot application that talks about different aspects.